History of education in the United States: Segregation and integration

 For much of its history, education in the United States was segregated (or even only available) based upon race.
 Early integrated schools such as the Noyes Academy, founded in 1835, in Canaan, New Hampshire, often were met with fierce local opposition.
 For the most part, African Americans received very little to no formal education before the Civil War.
 Some free blacks in the North managed to become literate.
 In cities, such a Philadelphia and New York City, they founded literary societies for self-education, as well as some academies for their children.
-The most prominent of the latter was Philadelphia's Institute for Colored Youth, the nation's first classically-based, coeducational high school for African Americans.
+The most prominent of the latter was Philadelphia's Institute for Colored Youth, the nation's first coeducational high school for African Americans.
 A few institutions of higher education also were available to African Americans in the North.
 The Oneida Institute of Science and Industry was the first such entity to recruit and commonly admit African American men.
 New York Central College also was mixed race, and Oberlin College was the first B.A. degree-granting, white college to accept African Americans.
 In 1840, Oberlin bestowed the first known B.A. degree on an African American--George B. Vashon, who later was a founding member of the Howard University faculty.

 In the South where slavery was legal, many states had laws prohibiting teaching enslaved African Americans to read or write.
 A few taught themselves, sometimes in secret schools, others learned from white playmates or more generous masters, but most were not able to learn to read and write.
 Schools for free people of color were privately run and supported, as were most of the limited schools for white children.
 Poor white children did not attend school.
 The wealthier planters hired tutors for their children and sent them to private academies and colleges at the appropriate age.

 During Reconstruction a coalition of freedmen and white Republicans in Southern state legislatures passed laws establishing public education.
 The Freedmen's Bureau was created as an agency of the military governments that managed Reconstruction.
 It set up schools in many areas and tried to help educate and protect freedmen during the transition after the war.
 With the notable exception of the desegregated public schools in New Orleans, the schools were segregated by race.
 By 1900 more than 30,000 black teachers had been trained and put to work in the South, and the literacy rate had climbed to more than 50%, a major achievement in little more than a generation.

 Many colleges were set up for blacks; some were state schools like Booker T. Washington's Tuskegee Institute in Alabama, others were private ones subsidized by Northern missionary societies.